Menux/4-Hour-Venture/README.md

-# 4 Hour Venture
+# Four Hour Venture

-This repository is for the website of the 4 Hour Venture event.
-The 4 Hour Venture is a student event to build digital prototypes in a short amount of time.
+This repository is for the website of the Four Hour Venture event.
+The Four Hour Venture is a student event to build digital prototypes in a short amount of time.

 ## Requirements